-This was on the Wheatstone news letter a few months ago.
+This was in the Wheatstone newsletter a few months ago.
 NPR has an interesting test to see if one can hear the difference between various quality .mp3 and .wav files.
-There are six cuts with three versions each; a 128 kbps .mp3, a 256 kbps .mp3 and a .wav file in no particular order.
+There are six cuts with three versions each; a 128 kbps .mp3, a 256 kbps .mp3, and a .wav file in no particular order.

 After strenuously resisting, I have began to see the beauty of on line radio.
 I have been a short wave radio listener since I was a wee young lad.
 After many years of declining listening options, I have finally broken down and started listening to radio on line.
 I am not disappointed.
 Because I need my main computer to do things on, I decided that I should have an internet media computer.

 I took an old dell PC and repurposed it as an online tuner.
 This particular unit is rather old and once belonged to my mother.
 It is a P4 2.8 GHz with one gigabyte of memory and had a bad hard drive.
 It was completely submerged for almost 24 hours during the flooding following Hurricane Irene in 2011.
 After examination, the BIOS battery was corroded and dead, there was some dirt and junk in the bottom of the case, but otherwise it appeared functional.
 Even the DVD/CD drive worked.

 The 19 inch Dell monitor was found at the dump.
 It had the classic flashing power button with no picture problem.
 I took it apart and found a bulging 1000 µf 25VDC electrolytic capacitor on the power supply board.
 Replaced that and a few other suspicious looking electrolytics and it works as good as new.
 There are several youtube videos on how to get a LCD monitor apart which were very helpful as it is not at all intuitive.